 You will also have a choice of Introduction to Major courses and should begin to consider which Major interests you most and fits your study goals best.
 The introductory Major courses provide an important methodological background for further study.
 Their successful completion is a prerequisite for most second year courses in the respective Major.
-We strongly recommend that you take three Introduction to Major courses in Blocks III and IV of your first year.
-Three introductions together constitute the "Intermediate Examination" (Zwischenprüfung, see Study and Examination Regulations §19) for the LAS degree that must be completed by the end of your fourth semester of study.
+We strongly recommend that you take three Introduction to Major courses in your first year.